JL710/iced-guide/src/app_structure/README.md

 # Structuring Apps
 When you create larger iced apps, you might want to have reusable components and views.
-There are several techniques to achieve this.
+There are a lot of different ways to structure your app.

+To make starting out easier, you'll find some patterns you can use here.

+> **NOTE:** These patterns are just suggestions for how you could solve the problem.
+>
+> Don't just follow them blindly and instead look at them more as examples on how you could solve the problem.
+>
+> You can mix and match these patterns to fit your need or build something entirely different.

-To demonstrate them, we'll build a simple joke listing app throughout this chapter.
+To demonstrate out patterns, we'll build a simple joke listing app throughout this chapter.

 ## Proposed Naming Convention

 To support productive discussions and clearer explanations, this guide proposes the following pattern names.
-These patterns have existed way before this article, but the goal is to name and explain them.
+These patterns have existed way before this article, but by giving them names, we can e.g. ask about the difference between a Viewable and a Widget?.

 The names are in no way official or endorsed by the iced project.